 Some meats are high in fat, especially saturated fat.
 Eating a lot of saturated fat can raise cholesterol levels in your blood, and having high cholesterol increases your risk of coronary heart disease (13).

 The type of meat product you choose and how you cook it can make a big difference in the saturated fat content.

 While on this detox diet, choose lean meats.
 A rule of thumb is that the more white a cut of meat has, the more fat it contains.
 So for bacon, for example, you’ll choose back bacon because it has less fat than the streaky bacon.

 For fish, you’ll choose the fatty kind like salmon.
-It is rich in Omega 3 fatty acids which support heart health, boost immunity, lower inflammation, and promotes weight loss by decreasing fat stores and boosting serotonin production (10).
+It is rich in Omega 3 fatty acids which support heart health, boost immunity, lower inflammation, and promotes weight loss by decreasing fat stores and increasing serotonin production (10).
 You’ll need to be wary of fish that might have high mercury levels like swordfish.

 Other tips to help you buy healthier options:

-- Buy more seafood (salmon, tilapia, etc) than red meat (beef, lamb, pork).
+- Buy more seafood (salmon, tilapia, etc.) than red meat (beef, lamb, pork).

 - Buy skinless chicken and turkey.